MadReasonable/42fdr/README.md

 ### DREF Definitions
 The required, default fields in an X-Plane FDR file only include time, position, attitude.
-This is fine for getting your simulated plane to follow the track but the cockpit will be dead.
+This is fine for getting your simulated aircraft to follow the track, but the cockpit displays won't function without additional data.
-To get the instruments like the airspeed indicator and artificial horizon working, additional fields must be added to the FDR file to provide the appropriate values.
+To get instruments like the airspeed indicator and artificial horizon working, additional fields must be added to the FDR file to provide the appropriate values.

 The `DREF` keys allow you to add additional fields to the output FDR file.
 ForeFlight only provides basic position, attitude, and ground speed.
 This feature can be used to copy those values to additional fields `(e.g. ground speed to airspeed indicator)`, to pass constant values `(e.g. 29.92)`, and to compute new values `(e.g. round({Pitch}, 3))`.